North Macedonia–Turkey relations: History

 Due to historical, cultural, and human bonds (and geographical proximity), North Macedonia and Turkey have very close and friendly relations.
 Shortly after North Macedonia declared its independence from the former Yugoslavia in 1991 Turkey recognized North Macedonia's sovereignty as one of the first countries to do so.
 Bilateral relations were established on 26 August 1992.
 North Macedonia has an embassy in Ankara and a consulate–general in Istanbul, while Turkey has an embassy in Skopje and a consulate-general in Bitola.

 Also, the Turkish language is a co-official language in two municipalities, alongside the Macedonian language.
 Turkey and North Macedonia also have good economic relations.
 There are several Turkish companies present in North Macedonia, notably TAV Airports Holding and Şişecam.
-Both countries aspire to join the European Union.
+Both countries aspire to join the EU.
 North Macedonia is the only Orthodox country in the Balkans not to send a single high-ranking visitor to the Tsitsernakaberd Armenian Genocide Memorial in Yerevan.

 In a Gallup polls conducted in 2010, Turkey is viewed as a friendly country with a positive image among a large majority (80 percent) of people in the Republic of North Macedonia.
 Recognition of the Republic of North Macedonia by Turkey is predicated on North Macedonia upholding the free movement and rights of Albanians in the country.
 In February 2018, Turkish president Recep Tayyip Erdoğan expressed support of the Republic of North Macedonia's position during negotiations over the dispute, saying that Greece's position is wrong.
-Turkey supports the Republic of North Macedonia's bid to join the European Union.
+Turkey supports the North Macedonia's bid to join the EU.